aramis-lab/clinica/docs/Pipelines/DWI_Connectome.md

 !!! note "Atlases available for the Connectome-based processing pipeline:"
-	- [Desikan](https://surfer.nmr.mgh.harvard.edu/fswiki/CorticalParcellation) [[Desikan et al., 2006]](https://doi.org/10.1016/j.neuroimage.2006.01.021): This atlas is a subdivision of the cerebral cortex into gyri and contains 34 regions per hemisphere.
+	- [Desikan](https://surfer.nmr.mgh.harvard.edu/fswiki/CorticalParcellation) [[Desikan et al., 2006](https://doi.org/10.1016/j.neuroimage.2006.01.021)]: This atlas is a subdivision of the cerebral cortex into gyri and contains 34 regions per hemisphere.
 It was built using a dataset of 40 MRI scans from which 34 cortical ROIs were manually identified in each of the individual hemispheres.
-	- [Destrieux](https://surfer.nmr.mgh.harvard.edu/fswiki/CorticalParcellation) [[Destrieux et al., 2010]](https://dx.doi.org/10.1016%2Fj.neuroimage.2010.06.010): This atlas is a subdivision of the cerebral cortex into gyri and sulci, and contains 74 regions per hemisphere.
+	- [Destrieux](https://surfer.nmr.mgh.harvard.edu/fswiki/CorticalParcellation) [[Destrieux et al., 2010](https://dx.doi.org/10.1016%2Fj.neuroimage.2010.06.010)]: This atlas is a subdivision of the cerebral cortex into gyri and sulci, and contains 74 regions per hemisphere.
 It was built on anatomical MRI of 24 healthy subjects from which 74 cortical ROIs were manually identified in each of the individual hemispheres.

+!!! note
+    The full list of output files can be found in the [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications).

 <!--## Visualization of the results-->